Clientelism: Mechanics

 Susan Stokes et al. distinguish clientelism as a form of non-programmatic policy within distributive politics.
 It meets the criteria through failing to meet the two requirements of programmatic distribution, that are (1) 'formalized and public' and (2) 'shape actual distribution of benefits or resources'.
 Within non-programmatic policy, clientelism is then distinguished from 'pork-barrel politics' in that voters are given a benefit or are able to avoid a cost conditional on their returning the favor with a vote.
 The patron/client system can be defined as a mutual arrangement between a person that has authority, social status, wealth, or some other personal resource (patron) and another who benefits from their support or influence (client).
 The patron provides selective access to goods and opportunities, and place themselves or their support in positions from which they can divert resources and services in their favor.
 Their partners-clients- are expected to buy support, and in some cases, votes.
-Patrons target low-income families to exchange their needed resources for their abundant resources: time, a vote, and insertion into networks of other potential supporters whom they can influence.
-However, patrons are unable to access the information needed to effectively form the exchange; thus they hire intermediaries, brokers, that more equipped to find out what the targeted voter needs, which voters will require less prodding, and if the voter followed through on their end of the bargain.
+Patrons target low-income families to exchange their needed resources for their abundant resources: time, a vote, and insertion into networks of other potential supporters whom they can influence; however, patrons are unable to access the information needed to effectively form the exchange; thus they hire intermediaries, brokers, that more equipped to find out what the targeted voter needs, which voters will require less prodding, and if the voter followed through on their end of the bargain.
 As Stokes, Dunning, Nazareno, and Brusco emphasize, brokers in turn serve political leaders, and they may also not target resources exactly as leaders would wish; the resulting principal-agent problems can have important implications for understanding how clientelism works.

-Standard modeling of clientelism assumes that politicians are able to monitor votes, and in turn, reward or punish voters based on their choices.
-Quid pro quo would dissolve in the absence of such monitoring, rendering clientelism highly inefficient at best and completely ineffective at worst.
-However, evidence suggests that systematic monitoring of voter choice at the polls is surprisingly uncommon.
+A key to understanding clientelism might come in stressing not only the mutually beneficial relationships of exchange but also asymmetries in power or standing.
+Implied is a certain selectivity in access to key resources and markets.
+Those with access, the patrons and/or sometimes sub-patrons or brokers rely on the subordination and dependence of the clients.
+In return for receiving some benefits the clients should provide political support.
+Standard modeling of clientelism assumes that politicians are able to monitor votes, and in turn reward or punish voters based on their choices.
+Quid pro quo would dissolve in the absence of such monitoring, rendering clientelism highly inefficient at best and completely ineffective at worst; however, evidence suggests that systematic monitoring of voter choice at the polls is surprisingly uncommon.
 Patronage, turnout buying, abstention buying, and vote buying are subcategories of clientelism.
 Patronage refers to an intra-party flow of benefits to members.
 Turnout buying, coined by Nichter, treats or bribes voters to the polls whereas abstention buying treats or bribes voters to keep them from going to the polls.
 Vote buying is a direct transfer of goods or services, in exchange for one's support and vote.
-The result for the good or service is a question of did you or will you vote for me?
+The result for the good or service is a question of "did you or will you vote for me?"

-A key to understanding clientelism might come in stressing not only the mutually beneficial relationships of exchange but also asymmetries in power or standing.
-Implied is a certain selectivity in access to key resources and markets.
-Those with access, the patrons (and/or sometimes sub-patrons or brokers) rely on the subordination and dependence of the clients.
-In return for receiving some benefits the clients should provide political support.